-A system that displays a double precursor, is bright/near enough $(\leq 100 \text{ Mpc with aLIGO})$ to be detected in GWs at merger and late inspiral, and shows an X-ray plateau post-GRB might be something of a holy grail for high-energy astrophysics.
-As shown here, the first two of these observation bundles may allow for the mass, radius, and spin of (at least one of) the premergering stars to be determined with high accuracy.
-In principle, this can then be connected to the properties of the postmerger remnant by combining numerical, merger simulations (Kastaun et al. 2017; East et al. 2019; Papenfort et al. 2022) with the spin-down luminosity inferred from the jet energetics (Ciolfi 2020) and X-ray plateau (Rowlinson et al. 2013).
+A system that displays a double precursor, is bright and/or near enough (≤100 Mpc with aLIGO) to be detected in GWs at the time of the merger and late inspiral, and shows an X-ray plateau post-GRB might be something of a holy grail for high-energy astrophysics.
+As shown here, the first two of these observation bundles allow for the mass, radius, and spin of (at least one of) the pre-merger stars to be determined with high accuracy.
+In principle, this can then be connected to the properties of the post-merger remnant by combining numerical, merger simulations (Kastaun et al. 2017; East et al. 2019; Papenfort et al. 2022) with the spin-down luminosity inferred from the jet energetics (Ciolfi 2020) and X-ray plateau (Rowlinson et al. 2013).
 One may therefore be able to establish a magnetic field strength, compactness, and spin for the remnant (Suvorov & Kokkotas 2020a, 2021; Manoharan et al. 2021), which imply constraints on the nuclear EOS (e.g., Biswas et al. 2021).
-If the (unstable part of the) QNM spectrum of the rapidly spinning remnant is also observable (out to $\gtrsim 200$ Mpc with the Einstein Telescope; Doneva et al. 2015), the error bars may significantly shrink.
+If the unstable part of the QNM spectrum of the rapidly spinning remnant is also observable (out to ≥200 Mpc with the Einstein Telescope; Doneva et al. 2015), the error bars may shrink significantly.

-Binary NSs tend to spin slowly; the fastest known binary pulsar is J0737-3039A with a spin frequency of 44 Hz (Burgay et al. 2003).
-For GRB 090510 we predict that the star emitting the two precursors has $v{\star} \approx 3$ Hz if $l = 2 = m g_1$ - and g_2 -mode resonances spark the precursors (Tab.
-2), which is lower than this value.
-Note that the spin estimate given above is insensitive to the EOS (modulo the caveats mentioned in Sec.
-2.1) and is also insensitive to q (Fig. 3.1).
-On the other hand, if the associated modes have different combinations of quantum numbers because of a significant tilt, $\Theta \gtrsim 30^{\circ}$ (on par with the greatest limit set on PSR J1756-2251, $\leq 34^{\circ}$, as inferred from geodetic precession; Ferdman et al. 2014), the inferred spin ranges from $2 \leq v{\star}/\text{Hz} \leq 13$ assuming instantaneous jet breakout and perfect precision on the timing measurements.
-In reality, the uncertainty is more likely to cover the range $2 \leq v{\star}/\text{Hz} \leq 20$ if we remain agnostic regarding these factors (see Tab.
-2 and Sec.
+Binary NSs tend to spin slowly; the fastest known binary pulsar is J0737-3039A, with a spin frequency of 44 Hz (Burgay et al. 2003).
+For GRB 090510 we predict that the star emitting the two precursors has $v{\star} \approx 3 \,\mathrm{Hz}$ if $l = 2 = m \,g_1$ and g_2 -mode resonances spark the precursors (Table 2), which is lower than this value.
+We note that the spin estimate given above is insensitive to both the EOS (modulo the caveats mentioned in Sect.
+2.1) and q (Fig. 5).
+On the other hand, if the associated modes have different combinations of quantum numbers because of a significant tilt, $\Theta \gtrsim 30^{\circ}$ (on par with the greatest limit set on PSR J1756-2251, ≤34°, as inferred from geodetic precession; Ferdman et al. 2014), the inferred spin ranges from $2 \lesssim v{\star}/Hz \lesssim 13$ assuming an instantaneous jet breakout and perfect precision on the timing measurements.
+In reality, the uncertainty is more likely to cover the range $2 \leq v{\star}/Hz \leq 20$ if we remain agnostic regarding these factors (see Table 2 and Sect.
 3.2).
-This is especially true because of our simplified prescription for introducing the adiabatic index of the perturbed star; see the caveats noted in Sec.
-2.1 and throughout.
-Despite the uncertainty in the quantum numbers, we only have four possibilities for the spin, any of which can serve as a necessary condition when accounting for double precursors via g_1 - and g_2 -modes (see the discussion in Sec.
+This is especially true because of our simplified prescription for introducing the adiabatic index of the perturbed star (see the caveats noted in Sect.
+2.1 and elsewhere).
+Despite the uncertainty in the quantum numbers, we only have four possibilities for the spin, any of which can serve as a necessary condition when accounting for double precursors via g_1 and g_2 modes (see the discussion in Sect.
 3), and the method demonstrates, in principle, how additional information can be extracted from doubles.